dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/polkadot-security-101.md

     label: Security 101
 ---

 Polkadot gives builders and investors powerful tools—but with self-custody comes self-responsibility.
-This guide lays out practical, beginner-friendly steps to protect keys, harden wallets, spot scams, and adopt a professional security posture for Substrate/Polkadot-based networks.
+This guide lays out practical, beginner-friendly steps to protect keys, harden wallets, spot scams, and adopt a professional security posture for Polkadot SDK (formerly Substrate)-based networks.

 ## Why Key Security Matters
 Your **seed phrase** (a series of 12–24 words) and **private keys** are the only way to control on-chain assets.
 There’s no password reset, no support hotline, no chargebacks.
 If an attacker obtains your seed or a compromised device signs a malicious transaction, funds can be moved irreversibly.
 Treat key custody like production secrets: minimize exposure, separate duties, and audit regularly.